UiPath/ProcessMining-devkit-connector/documentation/process_specific.md

 # \<Connector title>

-[REMOVE THIS: The intended audience of this documentation is a developer persona that intends to use/deploy this connector.
-Please keep this in mind when writing this documentation.]
+[REMOVE THIS: The intended audience of this documentation is a developer persona that intends to use/deploy this TemplateOne connector.
+Please keep this in mind when writing this documentation.
+Please remove this file, `process_specific.md`, if this is not a TemplateOne connector.]

 ## Table of contents
 - [Process](#Process)